 Candidates must apply for graduation at the beginning of the semester in which they expect to complete all degree requirements.
 Application for Degree forms may be obtained in the Dean's Office.
-Completed forms must be submitted to the Dean's Office by the date published for each semester in the Schedule of Courses.
+Completed forms must be submitted to the Dean's Office by the university degree application deadline.
 The Dean's Office will conduct a degree audit following receipt of the form; however, students are strongly urged to request a preliminary degree audit prior to their final semester so that any deficiencies in degree requirements can be identified early.